bourquejulien/devops-cs2024-team/README-EN.md

 | Solution quality   | /1        |

 The first four criteria are detailed in the [Challenges](#challenges) section.

-The last criterion is much more subjective and will be evaluated based on the overall coherence of the solution.
+The final criterion will be evaluated based on the overall coherence of the solution and will be assessed according to the following criteria (loss of up to 1 point):
-It is not strictly about evaluating the quality of the code, but rather the general functionality.
-Points will be deducted for obvious non-compliance with good practices or the use of hacks that could be avoided.
+- No linter is used: -0.5.
+- No language-specific conventions are respected: -0.5.
+- Duplicated code (e.g., not using the deployment script in the pipeline): -0.5.
+- Presence of secrets in the code (e.g., password): -0.5.
+- Environment-specific values present directly in the code (try to use environment variables): -0.25.

 > Note: The evaluation is partially automated, however, all of your work will be reviewed manually.
-> In case of doubt, do not hesitate to indicate your assumptions in comments.
+> If in doubt, indicate your assumptions in the [Comments](#comments) section à the end of this file.

 ### Submission
 - The submission is done through Git, you must submit all your work through this repository
 - The last commit pushed to the `main` branch will be graded
 - Any commit pushed after the submission deadline will be ignored

-## Common Mistakes
+## Comments

-TODO?
+...